-Clause 69, a new provision not included in Bill C-55's predecessor, Bill C-42, amends the Marine Transportation Security Act by adding a new section 11.1 to permit the Minister of Transport, under certain conditions, to enter into agreements respecting security of marine transportation and to make contributions or grants in respect of the cost or expense of actions to enhance security on vessels or at marine facilities.
+Clause 69 amends the Marine Transportation Security Act by adding a new section 11.1 to permit the Minister of Transport, under certain conditions, to enter into agreements respecting security of marine transportation and to make contributions or grants in respect of the cost or expense of actions to enhance security on vessels or at marine facilities.
+Such financing is currently prohibited under the Canadian Marine Act.
+(American port authorities are able to receive money to increase port security.)
 The provision ceases to apply three years after the day on which it comes into force.
-According to departmental sources, this provision is being added because Canada Port Authorities have identified a need for additional security initiatives which may require federal funding assistance; it is expected that any security initiative will be completed within three years.

-PART 11: NATIONAL DEFENCE ACT (CLAUSES 70-81)
+PART 13: NATIONAL DEFENCE ACT (CLAUSES 74-81)